Like most things related to health, there’s no one-size-fits-all answer, so you need to understand your options before you can make the right choice.

 In my experience, this added pressure on the adjoining teeth makes dental bridges less suitable for replacing teeth near the back of your mouth (molars), since those teeth are already relied on for handling tough, hard, and chewy foods.

 If the surrounding teeth aren’t strong enough, the entire bridge will be at risk of failing, and you’ll likely be better off looking into an option like a partial denture or implant-supported bridge.

 Implants today are without question the best way to replace missing teeth.

 The long term success (10+ years) with implants is over 98% if the treatment is planned according to sound scientific and clinical protocol and principles.
 This success rate is far greater than tooth supported bridges, and the result is far more functional and comfortable than traditional dentures.

 Dental Implant Materials

 There are some other implant materials which have been used: stainless steel, cobalt chromium molybdenum alloy and vitallium.
-These are used for a different style and process of implants compared to the endosseous implants and although probably not well knowncan be very successful and be a viable alternative for some patients.
+These are used for a different style and process of implants compared to the endosseous implants and – although they’re not as frequently used – can be a very successful and viable alternative for some patients.